MikeDominic92/ZeroTrust-IAM-Analyzer/claudedocs/analysis/09-roadmap.md

 ## Executive Summary

 This roadmap provides a detailed, phase-based plan for developing the ZeroTrust IAM Analyzer from its current early-stage scaffolding (10-15% complete) to a production-ready, multi-cloud Zero Trust compliance platform.
-The roadmap is organized into 7 major phases spanning 6-12 months, with a focus on delivering an Azure-only MVP in 6-10 weeks followed by iterative expansion to full functionality.
+The roadmap is organized into 7 major phases spanning 6-12 months, with a focus on delivering an GCP-only MVP in 6-10 weeks followed by iterative expansion to full functionality.

 **Roadmap Principles**:
 - **Iterative Development**: Deliver value incrementally with regular releases